-- Harass or bully, eg through ‘banter’ or telling jokes pertaining to any personal attribute, gender etc. Sexual harassment in the workplace is against the law.
+- Allow Sexual harassment in the workplace, eg through ‘banter’ or telling jokes pertaining to any personal attribute or gender etc.

 - Provide unsafe work conditions.
 Employers have legal obligations to eliminate and minimise health and safety risks in the workplace eg reduce or eliminate the sources of stress and harassment to workers.

 - Maintain barriers that people with disabilities face at work.

 Some complaints are dealt with by conciliation prior to any court process.
 Those that can be started immediately and those that don’t resolve at conciliation proceed in the Federal Court.

 An expert team member is available to discuss your rights today.
 Such complaints can be made in addition to a workers’ compensation claim for work-related injury.

 Call or email today to get advice from Workplace Harassment & Discrimination Lawyers at Carter Capner Law.